 Encouraging your kids to use pimple patches for their acne over popping and picking is the best way to help them get rid of their pimples fast.
 The result is fast pimple healing with less inflammation and less chance of scarring due to popping and picking.

 Not sure where to start?
-TBH Kids Pimple Patches were designed specifically for tweens and teens to help control breakfast, reduce swelling and redness, and prevent picking.
+TBH Kids Pimple Patches were designed specifically for tweens and teens to help control breakouts, reduce swelling and redness, and prevent picking.
 Grab a pack today and get rid of pimples tomorrow!